mindlab-vojo/Teste-Devops/README.md

 npm install
 ```

+## Develop

+### Prerequisites

-Make sure you have [Docker](https://www.docker.com/) installed as it is used to run the database (MongoDB) when running the app in development mode.
+- Make sure you have [Docker](https://www.docker.com/) installed as it is used to execute the MongoDB development database.

-## Usage
+- Generate a JWT secret by running the following command in your terminal:
+  - `openssl rand -hex 64`

 ### Running the app in development mode